thoelkef/visualstudio-docs.de-de/docs/code-quality/ca1016-mark-assemblies-with-assemblyversionattribute.md

 ## <a name="cause"></a>Ursache

-Die Assembly muss sich nicht auf eine Versionsnummer aus.
+Die Assembly hat keine Versionsnummer.

 ## <a name="rule-description"></a>Regelbeschreibung